camhayes/learningObjectFinal/quick-start-guide.md

 When you download the full framework you will find that it is one Learning Object filled with 30 slides.
 The NAV elements are all located at the top inside the "**CEL-navElements-container**."

 Below that are TWO audio player elements listed one after the other as "**mediaGroup**"(s.)
-Below that is the Help Panel.
+Next is the Help Panel.
 Customize it to your heart's content.

 Under that you will find each of 30 slides.